Oracle SQL (Genius Series Book 21)

 A Two-Table Join Using Traditional Syntax

-Both Queries have the same Results and Performance
+Each Syntax Has the Same Results and Performance

 Quiz – Can You Finish the Join Syntax?